platonvin/platonvin.github.io/sources/articles/how_i_render_voxels.md

 ---

 ## Shading
 Modern games think that rendering in full-res is slow, so they shade in low-res and then upscale.
-However, upscaling can be costly (and looks terrible, and then you need neural networks and even more temporal accumulation with complicated algorithmg to fix it), while subpasses allow a lot of optimizations, so this tradeoff is almost never worth it.
+However, upscaling can be costly (and looks terrible, and then you need neural networks and even more temporal accumulation with complicated algorithms to fix it), while subpasses allow a lot of optimizations, so this tradeoff is almost never worth it.
 All of Lum's shading happens in a single render pass, and that is a key reason why it can run on laptops.
 The frame image we render to potentially never even leaves the GPU's on-chip memory.

 The shading render pass order is:<br />
 `"diffuse" light shading` → `ambient occlusion` → `glossy reflections` → `volumetrics` → `tonemapping to swapchain`.